sowmya1283/handmadehobbies/README.md

 - I have included a hero image in the ‘Welcome Home!’ page only.
 - All other pages are similar to gallery pages and have nav links.
 - And also a sign-up form also doesn’t have any logo image.
-- Hero image has been included in the Home page section.
+- Hero image screenshot can be found in the Home page section further in the document.

 ### Footer